statgen/locuszoom/assets/docs/rendering_layouts.md

 ## Documentation by example
 Composition of smaller pieces is a powerful strategy- but it also means that no single documentation page can explain every feature (because important behavior emerges when two building blocks are combined).
 As such, examples are a key and explicit part of how LocusZoom usage is documented.

 We encourage you to look at the builtin layouts (via the JS console, or [source code](https://github.com/statgen/locuszoom/blob/develop/esm/layouts/index.js)) as a guide to "what works", and the [example gallery](http://statgen.github.io/locuszoom/) (with [example code](https://github.com/statgen/locuszoom/tree/develop/examples)) to see what options look like in practice.
-The full [developer documentation](../api) provides a full enumeration of every possible layout configuration option for each plot, panel, data layer rendering type, or rule.
+The full [developer documentation](../api) enumerates every possible layout configuration option for each plot, panel, data layer rendering type, or rule.

 Lastly: LocusZoom works with evolving datasets, and pieces were contributed by different authors.
 For every hard and fast "rule", there is always an exception!
 If you find gaps in the documentation, please contact the developers (or [mailing list](https://groups.google.com/forum/#!forum/locuszoom)) and we will make improvements.